zendesk/memflash/README.markdown

 How do I use it?
 ================

-Memflash is completely transparent -- installing the plugin automatically enhances FlashHash with caching-enabled reads and writes.
+Memflash is completely transparent -- requiring the gem automatically enhances FlashHash with caching-enabled reads and writes.

 By default, any message that is over 300 characters long, will be saved in Rails.cache,